-Helps clients by understanding the increasing complexity of the regulatory environment , the need for greater transparency in operations and disclosure norms.
+Our Audit Assurance services helps clients to understand the increasing complexity of the regulatory environment , the need for greater transparency in operations and disclosure norms.

 Auditing & Assurance Services are the core of any successful and visionary Organisation.
-Employing advanced techniques and creative approach in Auditing for better financial & administrative controls, we also suggest improvements for more efficient operation, stronger financial structure and improved system of accounting and administrative controls.
-Assurance services add efficiency and profitability to your organization by providing independent credibility to your financial statements, professional advices to management, and expedient solutions to improve the systems & performance.
+We at SGA , as a Audit Firm in Pune , employ advanced techniques and creative approach in Auditing for better financial & administrative controls.
+We also suggest improvements for more efficient operation, stronger financial structure and improved system of accounting and administrative controls.
+Our Audit and Assurance services add efficiency and profitability to your organization by providing independent credibility to your financial statements, professional advices to management, and expedient solutions to improve the systems & performance.

 A well-conducted audit can provide business owners with valuable information and assurance that statements are truly and fairly presented.
 At SGA we view the audit process as an opportunity for our clients to learn more about their businesses so they are better equipped to communicate with banks, investors and partners.
-We provide our clients with an objective presentation of their financial information as well as qualified advice and observations.
+We provide Audit Services in Pune and beyond to our clients with an objective presentation of their financial information as well as we also give a sound advice coupled with observations.

-Our audit philosophy is based on integrity, objectivity, independence and strict adherence to all professional standards, regulations and laws.
+Our audit services and audit philosophy is based on integrity, objectivity, independence and strict adherence to all professional standards, regulations and laws.
 The primary objective of every audit is to express an opinion on the true and fair presentation of the financial position and operational results of the client.

-For organisations that require an audit for statutory or regulatory reasons associated with the filing of their annual and periodic financial information, SGA can provide high quality audit services.
+For organisations that require an audit for statutory or regulatory reasons associated with the filing of their annual and periodic financial information, SGA can provide high quality audit services in pune and beyond.

-SGA’s work takes into account all current and where appropriate, prospective auditing, accounting, and reporting regulations and guidance.
+SGA’s Audit Services takes into account all current and where appropriate, prospective auditing, accounting, and reporting regulations and guidance.
 Our audit clients include a few multinational corporations, as well as many small and medium-sized companies.